 According to our Data Model, there are ten main Fact Sheets types.
 The following overview provides the definitions we use for the standard setup of a workspace.
 If they do not match the definitions of your organization, it is possible to configure the workspace to your needs.

 An Application is something that is visible to the end user.
 This is usually the core Fact Sheet Type in LeanIX as it's interconnected with many different Fact Sheets.
 Some of our customers chose to rename it to "Solution", "IT System" or even "Service".
 The information flow between Applications is accounted for by connecting Interface Fact Sheets.

 The Provider is connected to Projects and IT Components to get an overview of provided services and total cost of services.

-Since a Technology Stack can be seen as a rather stable structure, it will look pretty similar for different companies.
-If you want to start classifying your IT-Components using a Tech Stack, you should have a look at our Best Practice Technology Stacks.
+Since a Tech Category can be seen as a rather stable structure, it will look pretty similar for different companies.
+If you want to start classifying your IT-Components using a Tech Category, you should have a look at our Best Practice Technology Stacks.